hyperledger/fabric/docs/source/msp.rst

    ``OrganizationalUnitIdentifier`` represents the actual string as expected to appear in X.509 certificate OU-field (e.g. "COP")
 5. (optional) a folder ``crls`` to include the considered CRLs
-6. a folder ``keystore`` to include a PEM file with the node's signing key
+6. a folder ``keystore`` to include a PEM file with the node's signing key;
+   we emphasise that currently RSA keys are not supported
 7. a folder ``signcerts`` to include a PEM file with the node's X.509 certificate
 8. (optional) a folder ``tlscacerts`` to include PEM files each corresponding to a TLS root